interrogator/jason-lee-iran/README.md

 "In the Zoroastrian tradition, once a body ceases to live, it can immediately be contaminated by demons and made impure.
 To prevent this infiltration, Zoroastrians purified the dead body by exposing it to the elements and local fowl on top of flat-topped towers in the desert called dakhmas.
 According to a tradition dating back over 3000 years, bodies were arranged on the towers in three concentric circles.
 Men were placed in the outer circle, women in the middle and children in the inner-most ring.
 Bodies were then left until their bones were bleached by the elements."

-So, you're telling me that when Reagan was being sworn in as Governor of California Zoroastrians living in Iran were leaving corpses in a tower at the top of a mountain to have their flesh cleaned off by desert vultures as an ancient tradition before burial...!?
+So, you're telling me that when Reagan was being sworn in as Governor of California, Zoroastrians living in Iran were leaving corpses in a tower at the top of a mountain to have their flesh cleaned off by desert vultures as an ancient tradition before burial...!?

 I love history.